$g$-vectors and $DT$-$F$-polynomials for Grassmannians

 The link between cluster transformations and {\em Donaldson--Thomas ($DT$)} theory was discovered by Kontsevich--Soibelman \cite{kontsevichsoibelman2008}.
 They related the theory of $3$-Calabi-Yau categories with distinguished set of spherical generators with the theory of quivers with potential and constructed a non-commutative refined $DT$-invariant for such categories.
 Nagao in \cite{Nagao13} was the first to give a complete dictionary between cluster combinatorics and data appearing in $DT$-theory.
 He used it to provide new proofs for many of Fomin--Zelevinsky's conjectures, in particular the sign-coherence of $c$-vectors.
 Keller \cite{keller2011cluster} gave a combinatorial construction of Kontsevich--Soibelman's refined $DT$-invariant in terms of reddening sequences.
 A quiver may admit multiple reddening sequences.
 Each of these gives an expression of the refined $DT$-invariant as a product of quantum dilogarithms.
 By comparing these expressions, one can obtain many interesting quantum dilogarithm identities, cf.~for example \cite{keller2011cluster,Nakanishi2011,Nakanishi11,KashaevNakanishi11,InoueIyamaKellerKunibaNakanishi13,InoueIyamaKellerKunibaNakanishi13a,Nakanishi15, GekhtmanNakanishiRupel17,Nakanishi18,Nakanishi21,Nakanishi24}.

-The {\em $DT$-transformation} of a cluster algebra is induced by a twist of the adjoint action of the corresponding refined $DT$-invariant (when defined).
-It contains almost the same amount of information.
-The study of the $DT$-transformation for {\em cluster varieties} was lead by Goncharov--Shen in \cite{GoncharovShen2018}, where they study cluster $DT$-transformations on moduli spaces of $G$-local systems on surfaces using tropical points of cluster varieties. $DT$-transformations were studied for other important classes of varieties which admit cluster structures like Grassmannians \cite{Weng21}, double Bott--Samelson cells \cite{Weng20, ShenWeng21} and braid varieties \cite{casals2024}.
+The {\em $DT$-transformation} of a cluster algebra is induced by a twist of the adjoint action of the corresponding refined $DT$-invariant (when defined). \begin{magenta} The $DT$-transformation contains almost the same amount of information as the refined $DT$-invariant.\end{magenta} The study of the $DT$-transformation for {\em cluster varieties} was lead by Goncharov--Shen in \cite{GoncharovShen2018}, where they study cluster $DT$-transformations on moduli spaces of $G$-local systems on surfaces using tropical points of cluster varieties. $DT$-transformations were studied for other important classes of varieties which admit cluster structures like Grassmannians \cite{Weng21}, double Bott--Samelson cells \cite{Weng20, ShenWeng21} and braid varieties \cite{casals2024}.